 Use custom fields

 Custom fields help you track more information on each task, organize your work, and move tasks smoothly through workflows.
 For design critiques, you can create a numeric custom field and have designers indicate how much time they need to present.
 That way, you can plan your meeting effectively and keep it running on time.
+Add custom fields to any project by clicking the blue Add Custom Fields link at the top of your project.

 If you need feedback on the fly, you can post a project conversation or team conversation in Asana to get quick feedback from teammates.
 Attach files or @mention other tasks and projects for easy reference.
 Teammates can post comments with their feedback—no meetings or long email chains necessary.